up9inc/mockintosh/docs/Templating.md

 #### env(name, default)

 Returns the value of environment variable given by `name` parameter.
-If the environment variable does not exists in the current shell then the value in `default` parameter is returned.
+If the environment variable does not exist in the current shell then the value in `default` parameter is returned.